airladon/FigureOne/docs/api/tutorials/recorder/recorder.md

 A traditional video track needs to store information for each pixel on each frame of the video.
 While significant compression is achieved in modern video, video file sizes are still considerable.
 For 1080p video at 30 fps it may take upwards of 20MB/minute, and for 4k video upwards of 90MB/minute.
 Traditional video is both resolution and frame rate dependent.
 As such, videos are often encoded with multiple resolutions for efficient deployment to clients with different screen resolutions and bandwidth capabilities.

 In comparison, a FigureOne video track stores just the construction information of the figure elements on the screen, and how they are animating.
 This information can be stored as zipped json data, and is small.
 It is neither resolution nor frame rate dependant.
-For example, the video data of example [Trig 2 - Names](https://github.com/airladon/FigureOne/docs/examples/trig%202%20-%20-Names/index.html) is just 64kB for 4:27 minutes of video.
+For example, the compressed video data of example [Trig 2 - Names](https://github.com/airladon/FigureOne/docs/examples/trig%202%20-%20-Names/index.html) is just 69kB for 4:27 minutes of video.
 Compared with what might be closer to 90MB for 1080p, this is a 1500x saving.
 In this case, the audio is the largest component of the video package at 2.1MB.

 Thus, you might say that FigureOne video is video for the size of an audio file.

-A helpful analogy comparing traditional video to FigureOne interactive video is that of a bitmap image file (traditional video) to vector image file (FigureOne interactive video).
+A helpful analogy comparing traditional video to FigureOne interactive video is that of a bitmap image file (traditional video) to a vector image file (FigureOne interactive video).

 #### Disadvantages compared to Traditional Video

 ##### Creation Complexity

 A FigureOne interactive video is created using javascript code.
-Though much can be simplified down to json like objects, it is still useful to have some programming experience.
+Though much can be simplified down to json like objects, it is still useful to have some programming experience - especially for complex interactivity.

 In comparison, traditional videos can be created by a broader range of people with relatively easy to use equipment and video editing software.